 The global slowdown in economic activity as a result of the COVID-19 lockdown in countries across the globe has sent financial markets into a sharp descent.
-To counter the impacts of this downturn, companies, including those who are regular issuers of debt securities, are developing strategies to ensure they have enough liquidity to allow their businesses to survive the downturn, to service their debt levels and to perform their contractual obligations (see our article on this topic here).
+To counter the impacts of this downturn, companies, including those who are regular issuers of debt securities, are developing strategies to ensure they have enough liquidity to allow their businesses to survive the downturn, to service their debt levels and to perform their contractual obligations.

 Note trustees for debt capital market (DCM) issuances (Trustees) need to be aware of the challenges that issuers are facing, and understand the options available to both issuers and noteholders to protect their respective interests.
 Trustees also need to consider their responses and obligations in different scenarios and be prepared for opportunities to demonstrate how they can add value.